ECronin1973/Applied_Statistics_MyWork/README.md

 *Visualisation of Data Source: images\histogram_plot.png*

-3.Test for Normality
+### Test for Normality

 Three tests are performed to test for Normality, QQ-Plot, Shapiro-Wilk Test and Kolmogorov-Smirnov Test.
-Each test will test if the results come from a normal distribution.
+Each test will evaluate if the results come from a normal distribution.

 ### Shapiro-Wilk Test